dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

 import lyapunov_exponents
 ```

-The library provides two methods, `estimate_in_parallel` and `estimate_sequentially`, for estimating the spectrum of Lyapunov exponents in parallel and sequentially, respectively.
-Please see each method's docstring for details on their use.
+The library provides two methods, `estimate_in_parallel` and `estimate_sequentially`, for estimating the spectrum of Lyapunov exponents in parallel and sequentially, respectively, of any dynamical system.
+Below, as an example, we show how to use both methods to one dynamical system.
+Please see each method's docstring for additional details on how to use them.

 ## Example